 This Hubble Space Telescope image shows the odd-shaped debris that likely came from a collision between two asteroids.

-The LSST's large mirror size, large field of view, and sophisticated data acquisition, processing and dissemination system will be uniquely suited to providing such a census.
+Rubin Observatory's large mirror size, large field of view, and sophisticated data acquisition, processing and dissemination system will be uniquely suited to providing such a census.
 Its large mirror will be able to detect the faint, small objects in question, and its large field of view (about 10 square degrees), will enable frequent repeated observations of a significant fraction of the sky—producing tens of terabytes of imaging data per night.
-In order to recognize PHAs, determine their orbits and disseminate the results to the interested communities in a timely manner, a powerful and fully automated data system, such as is being created for the LSST, is mandatory.
+In order to recognize PHAs, determine their orbits and disseminate the results to the interested communities in a timely manner, a powerful and fully automated data system, such as is being created for Rubin Observatory, is mandatory.

-The LSST system is located on Cerro Pachón in Chile, and will provide digital imaging of faint astronomical objects across the entire sky, night after night, in a relentless campaign of paired 15-second exposures of its 3,200 megapixel camera.
-The LSST will cover the entire available sky every few nights in two colors, finding objects as faint as 25th magnitude, with exquisitely accurate mapping and photometry.
+Rubin Observatory is located on Cerro Pachón in Chile, and will provide digital imaging of faint astronomical objects across the entire sky, night after night, in a relentless campaign of paired 15-second exposures of its 3,200 megapixel camera.
+Rubin Observatory will cover the entire available sky every few nights in two colors, finding objects as faint as 25th magnitude, with exquisitely accurate mapping and photometry.
 Over the proposed survey lifetime of 10 years, each sky location would be observed close to 1000 times.
-Equally important, due to frequent repeat visits LSST will effectively provide its own follow-up to derive orbits for detected moving objects.
-The latest LSST publication about LSST capabilities for enabling Solar System science is Jones et al. (2015)
+Equally important, due to frequent repeat visits Rubin Observatory will effectively provide its own follow-up to derive orbits for detected moving objects.
+The latest publication about Rubin Observatory capabilities for enabling Solar System science is Jones et al. (2015)

 Financial support for LSST comes from the National Science Foundation (NSF) through Cooperative Agreement No. 1258333, the Department of Energy (DOE) Office of Science under Contract No. DE-AC02-76SF00515, and private funding raised by the LSST Corporation.
 The NSF-funded LSST Project Office for construction was established as an operating center under management of the Association of Universities for Research in Astronomy (AURA).
 The DOE-funded effort to build the LSST camera is managed by the SLAC National Accelerator Laboratory (SLAC).